skhcjh231/blog-post/content/docs/spring24/20_/_index.md

 *Posted by Jaehyeon Park, Youngkil Song*

 ## Background
-### Leverage the Strengths of Multiple Pre-trained Models
+### How to leverage the strengths of multiple pre-trained models
 ### Fine-Tuning

 __Fine-tuning__ involves taking a pre-trained model and further training it on a specific dataset to optimize its performance for a particular task.